 Dentists hear this question almost daily.
 Toothpaste shopping can be a bit challenging with the dizzying array of products out there, each touting themselves to be the most effective, whitening, tartar reducing, cavity fighting, and freshening thing your mouth has ever experienced.
 How do you choose?
 Which toothpaste is the best one?
 Here’s my unconventional, but totally honest answer: SALIVA.

 Stick with me, it’ll all make sense in a minute!
 First of all, you want to consider why we brush our teeth.
-Our mouths are host to a whole world of bacteria and the thick, sticky film on your teeth is actually called a Biofilm and is basically a bacteria party on your teeth!
+Our mouths are host to a whole world of bacteria.
+The thick, sticky film on your teeth that we call plaque is actually a biofilm.
+It is basically a bacteria party on your teeth!
 These bacteria constantly try to attach themselves to your enamel.
 Because plaque is soft, however, you have the opportunity to easily brush this biofilm away.
 If you have the correct brushing technique, or even better, a Sonicare toothbrush, you could technically just brush your teeth with your own saliva.
 Healthy saliva contains minerals, Arginine, enzymes, and anti-microbial buffering compounds that both fend off tooth decay and re-mineralize your teeth.
 Its a wonder liquid and you make it yourself!

-IF YOU HAVE PERIODONTAL DISEASE: any of the baking soda toothpastes listed above or homemade paste
+- If You Have Periodontal Disease: any of the baking soda toothpastes listed above or homemade paste

-FLUORIDE ALTERNATIVE PASTE: Tom’s of Maine Propolis and Myrrh, Tom’s Anti-Plaque, Tooth and Gum Paste, homemade
+- Fluoride Alternative Paste: Tom’s of Maine Propolis and Myrrh, Tom’s Anti-Plaque, Tooth and Gum Paste, homemade